If you read my first article on the audio player, you already now that it was meant to be a connected Tardis.

 The details of the circuit is available in my previous blog post.

-To simplify the circuit, I used a Wemos D1 mini; it is used as main power supply throught the USB port, and it's smaller that a NodeMCU board.
+To simplify the circuit, I used a Wemos D1 mini; it is used as main power supply through the USB port, and it's smaller that a NodeMCU board.

-To control the LED pulse without burning, I used a small mosfet, the 2N7000.
+To control the LED pulse without burning the Wemos, I used a small mosfet, the 2N7000.
 It was quite a challenge !
-If all was working on the breadboard, after beeing soldered, it stopped working (some current was always passing through, letting the LED always on).
+If all was working on the breadboard, after being soldered, it stopped working (some current was always passing through, letting the LED always on).

 I tried many times, but it was always the same: the mosfet wasn't working as expected.
 At the end, I added a small 3 pin female header, and I put the mosfet in it.
 Ugly but it get the job done.

-With a little MQTT message to put the light on, and play a sound.
+With a little MQTT message to put the light on, or play a sound.

 Subscribe to IoT Experiments